-Whether you work in manufacturing, automotive, mining, or any other trade where you’re represented by a union, you may be hesitant to seek help after an on-the-job injury – especially if you’re worried about your employer finding out.
+Whether you work in manufacturing, automotive, mining, or any other trade where you’re represented by a union, you may be hesitant to seek legal help after an union job injury – especially if you’re worried about your employer finding out.

 At Fields Law Firm, we know that privacy is a big concern after getting hurt at work.
-That’s why we keep all client communication confidential, so you can get advice on your next steps without worrying about losing your job.
+That’s why our workers’ compensation lawyers keep all client communication confidential, so you can get advice on your next steps without worrying about losing your job.
 Contact us today at 1-888-343-5375 or complete a free contact form.

 Common Union Worker Injuries

 Because union workers often hold a variety of jobs, their injuries can vary from case to case.
 Some of the most common injuries include:

 Electricians and powerline workers often come into contact with live wires conducting high voltages.
 If workers don’t have proper safety equipment or training, they can be electrocuted and suffer burns and other serious injuries.